zliu-math/zliu-math.github.io/_projects/gcn_patent.md

 ## English Translation

 **Note.**
-This project is currently being prepared primarily as a **China invention patent application**, with future international filing strategy under consideration.
+This project is completed and has been applied to **China invention patent application**, with future international filing as a further international patent.
 For clarity and accessibility, this page provides a bilingual presentation: the upper part is the original Chinese version, and the following part is the corresponding English translation.
 The two parts are intended to convey the same substantive content.

 ### Project Title